BSteffaniak/McDannaldLab/instructions/README.md

 Setting up FileZilla connection
 ===============================

- * You will need the key file to connect to the server.
-Whenever you are prompted for the key, give it the location to where it is located on your file system.
-The key should be kept private to keep the server secure.
  * Open FileZilla (or any other FTP client)
  * Open the site manager ![alt text](sitemanager.png "Site manager")
  * Select the "New site" button and give it a name ![alt text](newsite.png "New site")